Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 To create a Google Analytics account:

-2. Once you have signed in to your Google account, click Access Google Analytics.
+2. Once you have signed in to Google, click Start Measuring to begin setting up your Google Analytics account.

-The next thing you have to do is set up Google Analytics on your website.
-If you’re running WordPress like us, there are three different ways to do this:
+The next thing you have to do is set up Google Analytics 4 on your website.
+There are three different ways to do this, especially if you run WordPress like us:

-1. Implement the Tracking ID manually in your WordPress theme (only if you know how to code, ask your developer otherwise)
+1. Implement the Measurement ID manually in your WordPress theme (only if you know how to code; ask your developer otherwise).

-2. Use a plugin like Monster Insights to add the basic tracking functionality to your website quickly
+2. Use a plugin like Monster Insights to add the GA4 Measurement ID and basic tracking functionality to your website quickly.

-3. Take a little longer approach by using Google Tag Manager to implement the tracking ID.
+3. Take a little longer approach by using Google Tag Manager (GTM) to implement the GA4 Measurement ID.

-So head over to Google Tag Manager and signup.
+So, head over to Google Tag Manager and sign up.
 The next step is creating a new account by entering an account name and location.
-Followed by entering the name of your website as the container name and choosing web as the place to use the container.
+Thereafter, you enter the name of your website as the Container Name and select Web as the place to use the container.

 Pretty straightforward, right?